mikke89/RmlUiDoc/pages/cpp_manual/core_overview.md

 A RCSS property is analogous to a CSS property on an HTML element.

+### Computed values

+Most built-in properties have a corresponding computed value associated with them.
+This concept is analogous to CSS computed values, that is, computed values convert any properties to the most basic units possible before layouting can be performed.
+E.g. length-percentage values are often converted to pixels or percentages.
+The computed values for a given element is calculated during the `Context::Update` call.

 ### Decorators

 [Decorators](decorators.html) are objects designed to be attached to elements to render arbitrary effects.
 Several built-in decorators are included with {{page.lib_name}}, and applications can create their own by deriving from the decorator interface `{{page.lib_ns}}::Core::Decorator`.
 Decorator attachment and customisation is built into the property system.